If you are unhappy with the home health or hospice care you are receiving, you should take the following steps:

 Have relationships with hospice organizations that are based on ethical standards of conduct, honesty, dignity, and respect.

 In general, be admitted by a hospice organization only if it is assured that all necessary services will be provided to promote the physical, psychological, social, and spiritual well-being of the dying patient.
-However, an organization with less than optimal resources may admit the patient if a more appropriate hospice organization is not available, but only after fully informing the client of its limitations and the lack of suitable alternative arrangements.
+However, an organization with less than the best resources may admit the patient if a more appropriate hospice organization is not available.
+This can happen only after fully informing the client of its limitations and the lack of suitable alternative arrangements.

 Be notified in writing of their rights and obligations before hospice care begins.
 Consistent with state laws, the patient's family or guardian may exercise the patient's rights when the patient is unable to do so.
 Hospice organizations have an obligation to protect and promote the rights of their patients.

-Be notified in writing of the care the hospice organization will furnish, the types of caregivers who will furnish the care, and the frequency of the services that are proposed to be furnished.
+Be notified in writing of the care the hospice organization will furnish, the types of caregivers who will furnish the care, and how often services will be provided.

 Be advised of any change in the plan of care before the change is made.

-Participate in the planning of the care and in planning changes in the care, and to be advised that they have the right to do so.
+Participate in the planning of the care and in planning changes in the care.
+Also, to be advised that they have the right to do so.

 Refuse services and to be advised of the consequences of refusing care.